ConstantineCTF/hardend-v2/README.md

 - **Community**: Join discussions and get support from the community

 ### Security Reporting
-For security vulnerabilities in HARDEND itself:
+If you find a vulnerability in HARDEND:
-- Email: security@hardend.project
+- Email: constantine.ctf@proton.me
-- Response time: 48 hours for acknowledgment
+- Response time: 48 hours for acknowledgment :)
 - Coordinated disclosure process

 ## Roadmap